aspose-total/Aspose.Total-Products/total/en/net/conversion/dotm-to-fods/_index.md

 ---
 title: .NET API to Convert DOTM to FODS
-description: C# API to Convert DOTM to FODS or online without using Microsoft Excel or Adobe Reader or online.
+description: C# API to Convert DOTM to FODS or Online App without using Microsoft Excel or Adobe Reader or online.
 Test free CSV to DOC online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /net/conversion/dotm-to-fods/
 family: total
 platformtag: net